nlfiedler/zorigami/README.md

 1. Start typing the name of the service account and select the result
 1. Add role for _Storage Admin_ under the _Cloud Storage_ category
     * The service account needs to be able to create buckets and objects.
+1. Add role for _Firebase Admin_ under the _Firebase_ category
+    * The service account needs to be able to create and update documents.
 1. Click _Manage service accounts_ link or navigate to **IAM & Admin / Service Accounts**
 1. Click on the _Actions_ 3-dot button and select _Create key_
 1. Choose *JSON* and click **CREATE** button